Ethan-Passino/HomeShelf/README.md

 ## 🚧 Current Status

-> ⚠️ In development — not yet production-ready and still in active design/build phases with most work being done on the frontend.
+> ⚠️ In development — not yet production-ready and still in active design phase with most work being done on the frontend.
 Currently working on the "Home Details" page with settings
 > Development happens alongside a full-time Full Stack Developer position.

 ---